The ministry of Christian Science nursing

 - Giving personal advice and counsel.

-Fundamental to the ministry of a Christian Science nurse is an active, prayerful confirmation of man’s innate spirituality and responsiveness to God’s harmonious government.
+Fundamental to the ministry of a Christian Science nurse is active, prayerful affirmation of everyone's innate spirituality and responsiveness to God's harmonious government.
 This spiritual witnessing undergirds each aspect of the care a Christian Science nurse renders.

 Print this scope of services summary in several languages

 Christian Science nursing facilities and houses offer a wide range of educational programs and learning styles.
-Most offer classes onsite in conjunction with side-by-side mentoring.
+Many offer classes onsite in conjunction with side-by-side mentoring.
 Offerings may include: